joebir/kvasir/README.md

 ### !k oracle
 Kvasir rolls a d100 for you.
 ### !k asset [search term]
-Kvasir looks for the first asset with a name with a name that matches your search term.
+Kvasir looks for the first asset with a name that matches your search term.
 At this time Kvasir doesn't like reading more than one word.

 ## Packages Used
 * [Node.js](https://nodejs.org/)